Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Results

 \section{Results}

 We begin this section by reporting fit results to the reduced pseudo-ITD $\mathfrak{Y}\left(\nu,z^2\right)$ that includes our matrix element fitting systematic~\eqref{eq:matelem_sys}, where $\mathfrak{Y}\left(\nu,z^2\right)$ has been cut according to $p_{\rm latt}\in\left[1,6\right]$ and $z/a\in\left[2,8\right]$.
 In Figure~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors} the functional form Eq.~\ref{eq:jacFit-real} is fit to $\mathfrak{Re}\ \mathfrak{Y}\left(\nu,z^2\right)$, subject to the aforementioned cuts, where the basis of Jacobi polynomials describing the leading-twist and nuisance terms have been truncated at orders $\left(N_{lt},N_{az},N_{t4},N_{t6}\right)=\left(3,2,2,1\right)$.
-It is clear all data for a given $z/a\in\left[2,8\right]$ are well described by the chosen functional form, though for the shorter few separations mild, approximately 1-$\sigma$, tension is observed for the largest momentum determination of $\mathfrak{Re}\ \mathfrak{Y}\left(\nu,z^2\right)$ in each $z/a$ panel (rightmost point of each panel in Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors}).
+It is clear all data for a given $z/a\in\left[2,8\right]$ are well described by the chosen functional form, though for $p_{\rm latt}=3$ (middle point of each panel in Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors}) a slight tension of at most 1-$\sigma$ is observed for modest values of $z/a$.
 Most notable is the presence of the highly precise $p_{\rm latt}=1$ and 2 data for each $z/a\in\left[2,8\right]$.
 Both are reflections of reasonably precise and extended plateaus in the two-point effective energies (cf. Fig.~\ref{fig:effEnergies}) at $T/a=6$.
 At fixed cost, the signal-to-noise ratio of lattice correlators decays exponentially with the hadronic energy making these points critical for an efficient high precision analysis.
 These two data points for each $z/a$ are precise enough to heavily constrain the fits for all jackknife bins, thereby explaining why the resultant fit exhibits rather small statistical fluctuations.
-Nonetheless, despite removing the entirety of the $z/a=1$ data, it is encouraging to observe the functional dependence on $\nu$ is reproduced well for the $z/a=1$ data.
+Nonetheless, despite removing the entirety of the $z/a=1$ data, it is encouraging to observe the functional dependence on $\nu$ is reproduced reasonably well for the $z/a=1$ data.
 The resulting parameters corresponding to the fit in Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors} as well as the $L^2$ and $\chi^2$ per degree of freedom are gathered in Tab.~\ref{tab:fitParams_selectFits_p1-6_z2-8_withMatSys_defPriors}.
-In examining the fit parameter correlations in Fig.~\ref{fig:paramCovAndPDFQv_selectFit_p1-6_z2-8_withMatSys_defPriors}, the leading-twist expansion coefficients $C_{-,n}^{lt}$ appear to only strongly correlate with themselves, $\alpha$ and $\beta$.
+In examining the fit parameter correlations in Fig.~\ref{fig:paramCovAndPDFQv_selectFit_p1-6_z2-8_withMatSys_defPriors}, the leading-twist expansion coefficients $C_{-,n}^{lt}$ appear to strongly correlate with themselves, $\alpha$ and $\beta$.
+Modest correlation is also observed between $\alpha$, $C^{lt}_{-,0}$, and the systematic error terms.
+The correlation of the systematic error terms with $C^{lt}_{-,0}$ is not surprising, as $C^{lt}_{-,0}$, though treated as a fitted parameter, fixes the valence quark sum rule and hence is sensitive to overall changes in the leading-twist PDF that arise from variations in the complete functional description of the reduced pseudo-ITD.
+Otherwise, the systematic errors terms do not exhibit strong correlation with $\beta$ or the remaining leading twist terms.
 This feature suggests that the systematic error terms are gathering distinct pieces of information that the leading twist terms are unable to capture, and are not generating a large bias.
 There appears to be a strong anti-correlation between the $C^{az}_{-,n}$ parameters.
 This feature may imply a cancellation occurring between the two terms leading to the cumulative small effect seen in Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz}.